msv-lab/angelix/doc/Tutorial.md

 This is similar to the organization of xUnit tests and can be injected into existing test framework without significant modifications.

 Output values are specified by wrapping them with `ANGELIX_OUTPUT` macro.
-In out example, the only output value is the computed distance, therefore the instrumentation will look as follows:
+In out example, the only output value is the computed distance, therefore the instrumentation will look as follows (override original distance.c):

 ```c
 #include <stdio.h>